 The movie ended after the sentence, where Molly was 35, a convicted felon in millions of debts, not knowing what to do with life.

 In real life, she figured that her story was an asset she could capitalize on and hustled her way to meet the best scriptwriter in Hollywood, Aaron Sorkin.
-In their first meeting, Aaron told Molly that she was ‘so down to her luck and full of herself’.
+In their first meeting, Aaron told Molly that she was ‘so down to her luck and so full of herself’.
 He also made the decision to start working on the script immediately, where the screenplay eventually became his directing debut.

 Daring greatly in the arena